Teri Jetter, MS, OTR/L

 Kelly Northness, MS, OTR/L

 Kelly is a Licensed and Certified Occupational Therapist, earning her Masters of Science degree in Occupational Therapy from San Jose State University.
 Kelly has experience working with children and adults with a broad range of diagnoses and abilities.
 She is a certified provider for Integrated Listening Systems (iLs) and has training in self-regulation approaches, visual-vestibular integration, handwriting programs, and the Therapressure Program for sensory defensiveness.
 Kelly attended the SOS Approach to feeding and SMILE courses which have expanded her knowledge of oral motor skills and feeding with children.
 She enjoys building trusting, collaborative relationships with her clients and their families, and tailoring therapy to meet their individual needs.
 She has a special interest in sensory integration for the pediatric population and strives to help all of her clients participate more fully in their daily lives.
-A compassionate and energetic approach helps Kelly draw the most from her kids and encourage independence and growth.
+A compassionate and energetic approach helps Kelly draw the most from her kids and encourages independence and growth.

 Jessica Macey, MS, OTR/L